Bolt-Action vs. Semi-Auto Rifle for Precision Shooting

-Firearm owners looking for precision shooting rifles often have to choose between a bolt-action and a semi-auto rifle.
+Firearm owners looking for precision shooting rifles often have to choose between a bolt-action and a semi-autos.
 Generally, shooters prefer the former for accuracy.
 However, many factors come into play, and which could tilt the scale towards the semi-automatic weapon.

 If you are facing the same conundrum, you have come to the right place.
-Today, we discuss the differences between bolt-action and semi-auto rifles.
+Today, we discuss the differences between these rifles.
 Also, we describe their performance regarding recoil, gas release, and moving components.
 This way, you will be able to make an easy decision before ordering your next rifle.

 Bolt-Action vs. Semi-Auto Rifle - Recoil

 The main difference here is in the number of recoil stages.
 The semi-automatic rifle has three.
 For instance, two are to the rear and one to the front.
 On the other hand, the bolt-action has only one to the rear.